greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpcheckcat.html.md

 The `gpcheckcat` utility runs multiple tests that check for database catalog inconsistencies.
 Some of the tests cannot be run concurrently with other workload statements or the results will not be usable.
 Restart the database in restricted mode when running `gpcheckcat`, otherwise `gpcheckcat` might report inconsistencies due to ongoing database operations rather than the actual number of inconsistencies.
 If you run `gpcheckcat` without stopping database activity, run it with `-O` option.

-**Note:** Any time you run the utility, it checks for and deletes orphaned, temporary database schemas \(temporary schemas without a session ID\) in the specified databases.
+> **Note** Any time you run the utility, it checks for and deletes orphaned, temporary database schemas \(temporary schemas without a session ID\) in the specified databases.
 The utility displays the results of the orphaned, temporary schema check on the command line and also logs the results.

 Catalog inconsistencies are inconsistencies that occur between Greenplum Database system tables.
 In general, there are three types of inconsistencies: